projectcapsule/capsule/use_cases.md

 Bill creates a new user account id `Joe` in the Acme Corp. identity management system and assign Joe to the group of the Shared CaaS user.
-To keep the things simple, we assume that Bill just creates a certificate for authentication on the CaaS platform using X.509 certificate, so the Joe's certificate has `"/CN=joe/O=capsule.clastix.io"`.
+To keep the things simple, we assume that Bill just creates a certificate for authentication on the CaaS platform using an X.509 certificate, so Joe's certificate has `"/CN=joe/O=capsule.clastix.io"`.

 Bill creates a new tenant `oil-and-stracci-inc` in the CaaS manangement portal